titou10titou10/csi-driver-truenas-scale/README.md

 - the csi snapshot controller must be installed on the cluster

 ### Behaviour
-The dataset permissions and NFS share attributes for the datasets are defined in the StorageClass, like the NFS mount options.
-Other dataset attributes (e.g., compression, deduplication) are inherited from the 'root' dataset.

 The driver needs the url of the WebSocket  exposed API, it can be express in four ways:

 For TrueNAS Scale < 25.04 :